Declaration on the Rights of Indigenous Peoples: Criticism

 Prior to the adoption of the declaration, and throughout the 62nd session of the General Assembly, a number of countries expressed concern about some key issues, such as self-determination, access to lands, territories and resources and the lack of a clear definition of the term "indigenous".
 In addition to those intending to vote against the adoption of the declaration, a group of African countries represented by Namibia proposed to defer action, to hold further consultations, and to conclude consideration of the declaration by September 2007.
 Ultimately, after agreeing on some adjustments to the draft declaration, a vast majority of states recognized that these issues could be addressed by each country at the national level.

 By opposing countries

 The four states that voted against continued to express serious reservations about the final text of the declaration as placed before the General Assembly.
-Article 130 of the Political Constitution of the United States All four opposing countries later changed their vote in favour of the declaration.
+All four opposing countries later changed their vote in favour of the declaration.